Anton Rzehak

 Anton Rzehak (26 May 1855 in Nový Dvůr, part of Nikolčice – 31 March 1923 in Brno) was a Moravian geologist, paleontologist and prehistorian.

 He studied chemistry and geology at the University of Technology in Brno, where from 1880 to 1884, he worked as an assistant to Alexander Makowsky (1833–1908).
-In 1883 the two men published a geological map on the environs of Brno.
+In 1883, the two men published a geological map of the environs of Brno.

-From 1884 to 1905 he taught classes in chemistry and natural history at a secondary school in Brno, and in the meantime, obtained an associate professorship for paleontology and applied geography (1902).
-In 1905 he was named chair of mineralogy and geology at the university of technology in Brno.
+From 1884 to 1905 he taught classes in chemistry and natural history at a secondary school in Brno, and meanwhile, obtained an associate professorship for paleontology and applied geography (1902).
+In 1905, he was named chair of mineralogy and geology at the university of technology in Brno.

 The foraminifer genus Rzehakina bears his name.

-In Gabon, for example, the Last Apparition Date of fossil foraminifer Rzehakina epigona marks a point in time very close to the end of the Paleocene epoch, making it a biostratigraphically important species.
+In Gabon, for example, the Last Apparition Date of the fossil foraminifer Rzehakina epigona marks a point in time very close to the end of the Paleocene epoch, making it a biostratigraphically important species.